uwetom/media-production-worksheets/wk12-animating-mocap-data/triggers.md

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=3ac7a880-29b9-43b8-9a92-b2430004b235&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="MP-Mocap-2.0 Intro Wednesday, 11 December 2024 at 00:16:47" ></iframe>

+## Download and prep a character and animation
 The first step is download a T pose character  import it into Unity and prep it for use.
 You need to make sure your character is in a T Pose (and not animated).